-Another is that the model can be self-fulfilling: If a marketer decides that a product is approaching its Decline phase, and so stops actively marketing it, the product's sales will almost inevitably decline.
+Another is that the model can be self-fulfilling: if a marketer decides that a product is approaching its Decline phase, and so stops actively marketing it, the product's sales will almost inevitably decline.
 This might not have happened had it been managed as if it was still in its Maturity phase.

-The Product Lifecycle model describes how products go through the four phases of Introduction, Growth, Maturity and Decline after they are launched.
 Each phase requires a different mix of marketing activities to maximize the lifetime profitability of the product.
 In general, this involves early investment to help secure revenue later on.